CesarXD-Star/ItemsVariables/README.md

 ItemsVariables
 -
-Minecraft Mod Variable items its a mod adding variable items red items and pink items etc the mod its free adding 40 items -
+Minecraft Mod ItemsVariable its a mod adding variable items red items and pink items etc the mod its free adding 40 items -
 developers:
 cesar_wazin